Secrecy capacities of compound quantum wiretap channels and applications: Introduction

 \section{Introduction}

 Our goal is to analyze information transmission over a set of indexed channels, which is called a compound channel.
 The indices are referred to as channel states.
-Only one channel in this set is actually used for the information transmission, but the users cannot control which channel in the set will be used.
-The capacity of the compound channel was determined in \cite{Bl/Br/Th}.
+Only one channel in this set is actually used for the information transmission, but the users can not control which channel in the set will be used.
+The capacity of the classical compound channel was determined in \cite{Bl/Br/Th}.

 A compound channel with an eavesdropper is called a compound wiretap channel.
-It is defined as a family of pairs of channels $\{(W_t,V_t) :t=1,\cdots,T\}$ with a common input alphabet and possibly different output alphabets, connecting a sender with two receivers, a legal one and a wiretapper, where $t$ stands for the state of the channel pair $(W_t, V_t)$.
-The legitimate receiver accesses the output of the first channel $W_t$ in the pair $(W_t,V_t)$, and the wiretapper observes the output of the second part $V_t$ in the pair $(W_t,V_t)$, respectively, when a state $t$ governs the channel.
-A code for the channel conveys information to the legal receiver such that the wiretapper's knowledge of the transmitted information can be kept sufficiently small.
-This is a generalization of Wyner's wiretap channel \cite{Wyn} to a case of multiple channel states.
-In \cite{Wyn} the author required that the wiretapper cannot detect the message using a weak security criterion (cf. Remark \ref{remsc}).
+We define a compound wiretap channel as a family of pairs of channels $\{(\mathsf{W}_t,\mathsf{V}_t) :t=1,\dots,T\}$ with a common input alphabet and possibly different output alphabets, connecting a sender with two receivers, a legal one and a wiretapper, where $t$ stands for the state of the channel pair $(\mathsf{W}_t, \mathsf{V}_t)$.
+The legitimate receiver accesses the output of the first channel $\mathsf{W}_t$ in the pair $(\mathsf{W}_t,\mathsf{V}_t)$, and the wiretapper observes the output of the second part $\mathsf{V}_t$ in the pair $(\mathsf{W}_t,\mathsf{V}_t)$, respectively, when a state $t$ governs the channel.
+A code for the channel conveys information to the legal receiver such that the wiretapper's knowledge of the transmitted information can be kept arbitrarily small.
+This is a generalization of Wyner's classical wiretap channel \cite{Wyn} to a case of multiple channel states.
+In \cite{Wyn}, the author required that the wiretapper can not detect the message using a weak security criterion (cf. Remark \ref{remsc}).
+For the achievable secrecy rate, we use the worst-case interpretation, i.e., it is limited by the secrecy rate when the destination has the worst channel state.

 We deal with two communication scenarios.
-In the first one, only the sender is informed about the index $t$, or in other words, he has CSI, where CSI is the abbreviation for ``channel state information''.
+In the first one, only the sender is informed about the index $t$, or in other words, he has CSI, where CSI is an abbreviation for ``channel state information''.
 In the second one, both the sender and the receiver do not have any information about that index at all.